-The members of the Audit Committee of the Corporation are Laval St-Gelais (President of the Audit Committee), David Guérette et and Pierre Leblanc.
+The members of the Audit Committee of the Corporation are Pierre Leblanc (president of the Audit Committee), François Biron and David Guérette.
 All such members are financially literate, as such term is defined in Regulation 52-110 Respecting Audit Committees ("Regulation 52-110").
-With the exception of Laval St-Gelais, the members of the Audit Committee are independent members of the Audit Committee, as such term is defined in Regulation 52-110.
-The Audit Committee met 5 times during the financial year ended on December 31, 2014.
+The members of the Audit Committee are independent members of the Audit Committee, as such term is defined in Regulation 52-110.
+The Audit Committee met 5 times during the financial year ended on December 31, 2015.